 - In In-Vitro Fertilization the chances of a fertilized egg successfully reaching the blastocyst stage are only 20-30%.
 That is a very low success rate that can often leave implantations unsuccessful despite all expert analysis and inputs.
 So, once a fertilized egg reaches the blastocyst stage, its chances of getting attached to the uterine wall and developing into a complete child increase by manifolds.
 Hence, blastocyst transfer comes with increased chances of successful implantation.

-- Most labs have reported 70-80% of successful pregnancy rates using the blastocyst technique in egg donation or surrogacy cases.
+- Most labs have reported 70-80% successful pregnancy rates using the blastocyst technique in egg donation or surrogacy cases.

 Is it for all?

 As mentioned above, only a small percentage of fertilized eggs reach the blastocyst stage and that is exactly the key to distinction.
-Blastocyst technique is generally useful and advantageous for people who develop a large number of eggs and embryos.
-If the eggs produced by a patient are less then blastocyst transfer also might end up requiring a similar number of attempts because it might take many attempts to develop the blastocyst itself in the first place.
+The blastocyst technique is generally useful and advantageous for people who develop a large number of eggs and embryos.
+If the eggs produced by a patient are fewer then blastocyst transfer also might end up requiring a similar number of attempts because it might take many attempts to develop the blastocyst itself in the first place.
 Hence, doctors carefully look into every individual case to decide which path or methodology might be appropriate for the patient.

 Our commitment to all our clients is the facilities and services we provide.
 We, at Kenya Surrogacy Agency, never compromise with quality and availability.
 We ensure that best of the services, technology and facilities are available at all times.
-The patient may or may not require certain facility but we are always ready to provide it.
+The patient may or may not require a certain facility but we are always ready to provide it.

 Blastocyst also falls under a similar category.
 All our associate clinics worldwide provide the blastocyst transfer option except for places where there are legal restrictions.
-The doctor shall eventually decide if blastocyst technique would be appropriate or not in a certain case but in case it is required, the arrangements will always be there.
+The doctor shall eventually decide if the blastocyst technique would be appropriate or not in a certain case but in case it is required, the arrangements will always be there.